Sticky Icon

 Who May Not Benefit from Ayurveda Treatment?

-• Obese patients with Grade 4 OA
+• Obese patients with Grade 4 Osteoarthritis

 • Extremely fragile patients: Patients who are debilitated or extremely weak and cannot withstand Panchakarma procedures.